-Rejji Kuruvilla is an associate professor of biology whose research focuses on the development and functions of the sympathetic nervous system.
+Rejji Kuruvilla is a professor of biology whose research focuses on the development and functions of the sympathetic nervous system.
 She received her BS from Calcutta University in India, her PhD from the University of Houston, and did her postdoctoral work at Johns Hopkins University School of Medicine.